 Building Your Code and Running the Tests

-Once you've cloned your repository from GitHub to your working environment, you will find the C source files named above in the src/ subdirectory of your repository.
+Clone your repository from GitHub to your working environment.
+You will find the C source files named above in the src/ subdirectory of your repository.
 You should add your implementation of LZW to these files in this directory.